blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 If hardware acceleration is not available, OIDN will fall back to multithreaded CPU-based denoising.
-To confirm whether GPU-based denoising is working, use a GPU utilization monitor while baking lightmaps and look at the GPU utilization percentage and VRAM utilization while the denoising step is shown in the Godot editor.
+To confirm whether GPU-based denoising is working, use a GPU utilization monitor while baking lightmaps and look at the GPU utilization percentage and VRAM utilization while the denoising step is shown in the Blazium editor.
 The ``nvidia-smi`` command line tool can be useful for this.

-OIDN is not included with Godot due to its relatively large download size.
+OIDN is not included with Blazium due to its relatively large download size.
 You can download precompiled OIDN binary packages from its `website <https://www.openimagedenoise.org/downloads.html>`__.
 Extract the package to a location on your PC, then specify the path to the